fgallinaro/fgallinaro.github.io/modelltheorie_1_2324.md

 <h2>News</h2>

- From Tuesday 7/11 the lecture will start at 12.
+ From Tuesday 7/11 the lecture starts at 12.

  On Tuesday 14/11 and Thrusday 16/11 the lecture will take place in SR318, Ernst-Zermelo-Str.
 1.